 If you find the custom version you installed is not being used, add the following code to an .htaccess file in your application directory:

-Make sure to change the username and version to the version you have installed.
+Make sure to change the username to your Shell user, and version to the version you have installed.

 Next, reload Passenger by running the following command in the app's directory: